Student Information and Application

 How do I apply or learn more?

-If you are a student who would like to participate, please fill out this application as soon as possible, as we will being reviewing applications immediately.
-The application deadline is February 15, 2019.
+If you are a student who would like to participate, please fill out this application as soon as possible, as we will begin reviewing applications immediately.
+The application deadline is February 18, 2020.
 We will send all applicants a message in mid-February to find out when you might be able to observe, and will let you know whether or not you have been selected for the program by early March.

-Please note: Filling out the application does not guarantee you a slot in the program, as we anticipate that we will have more applicants than there are available slots.
-Our final selection of student participants will be determined in large part by the schedules of student and faculty applications (as we’ll need to ensure that students’ available times mesh with the class times of the participating faculty members!).
+Please note: Filling out the application does not guarantee you a slot in the program, as we anticipate we will have more qualified applicants than there are available slots.
+Our final selection of student participants will be determined in large part by the schedules of student and faculty applicants (we’ll need to ensure that students’ available times mesh with the class times of the participating faculty members!) and the areas of inquiry the different faculty members are most interested in focusing on.

 If you would simply like to learn more about this program, or can’t participate in the Spring quarter but want to be on the mailing list for future quarters, please contact Virginia Pitts, who is the facilitator of this program.